Improve your data centre cooling strategy with best practices offered by Vic Smith of the Green Grid.

 • Move cooling systems closer to the load

-Locating cooling closer to IT equipment can reduce
+Locating cooling closer to IT equipment can reduce data centre cooling costs by more than 30% compared with traditional approaches to cooling.

-• Select the best data
+• Select the best data centre cooling method

 IT shops must choose between air conditioning units (ACUs) and liquid-based cooling.
 ACUs are known to consume a significant portion of energy in most data centre cooling systems.
 Mounting the cooling modules as close as possible to the source of heat -- placing them directly above, alongside, or within high density -- reduces the distance that the fans must move air.
 This can provide up to 70% savings on the energy required to move the air.